TheAwesomeProgrammer/autorestic/README.md

 ### 🌈 Features

 - YAML config files, no CLI
-- Incremental -> Minimal space is used.
+- Incremental -> Minimal space is used
 - Backup locations to multiple backends
 - Snapshot policies and pruning
 - Fully encrypted